wayneotweezy/git-crappy/README.md

 # git-crappy
-A Crappy Repo I'm using to learn GitHub (TBD)
+A Crappy Repo that I'm going to add some random crap in.